qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 ## Should we use `${{ github.xyz }}` or `${{ gitea.xyz }}`  in workflow files?

-You can use `github.xyz` and Gitea will work fine.
+You can use `github.xyz` and RIA Hub will work fine.
-As mentioned, Gitea Actions is designed to be compatible with GitHub Actions.
+As mentioned, RIA Hub Actions is designed to be compatible with GitHub Actions.
-However, we recommend using `gitea.xyz` in case Gitea adds something that GitHub does not have to avoid different kinds of secrets in your workflow file (and because you are using this workflow on Gitea, not GitHub).
+However, we recommend using `gitea.xyz` in case RIA Hub adds something that GitHub does not have to avoid different kinds of secrets in your workflow file (and because you are using this workflow on RIA Hub, not GitHub).
 Still, this is completely optional since both options have the same effect at the moment.

 ## Is it possible to register runners for a specific user (not organization)?